LingUaan/LingSieve/README.md

  - NVIDIA graphics card - works best with compute capabilities 3.7, 5.2, 6.1 and 7.0
    because of available quantities of registers and shared memory
  - a 64-bit host application and non-embedded operating system (Linux, Windows, macOS)
- - Mmemory requirement: 1832MB ..
+ - GPU Mmemory requirement: 1832MB ..
 2412MB depending on the range to be sieved

 Usage